YWondimu/BasicJavaGame/README.md

 This is a very basic, terminal-based game written in java.
 The purpose of making this game is:

 1) To develop my programming ability.
 2) To learn more about how collaborative programming works through practice.
-(Currently, I am the only one working on this game.)
+(But currently, I am the only one working on this game.)
 3) To make something cool!

-The game is run in the terminal, but in the future might GUI...
+The game is run in the terminal, but in the future might use a GUI...
 It's a work in progress, so I'll add more in here as features develop haha.

 Below are some screenshots to give an idea of how the game looks, for now: